FabricExile/kludge/doc/ptrs_refs.md

 - Casting from `MyType` to each pointer and reference type is *usually* implicit, but sometimes requires an explicit call to eg. `Make_MyType_CxxConstPtr()`.
 This is particularly required for casts from simple, built-in types like `SInt32` and `Float32` and is due to the implicit casting rules in KL.

-- Creating a value of a pointer or reference type will initially point to nothing, ie. will be null.
+- Creating a value of a pointer or reference type will initially point to nothing, i.e. will be null.
 Trying to use this value (eg. by calling a method on it) will throw an exception in KL.
 Use `MyType_CxxConstPtr.cxxIsValid()`, or just the cast

 Furthermore, each of these types expose a few extra methods to let you work with them, as described below.